 4. Reworking colonial photographs

 Photographs in colonial archives are often made within a discourse that served to legitimate the colonial project and categorize the Other.
 What meanings and affordances do these photographs have in contemporary postcolonial times?
-In this roundtable discussion Anne Vera Veen invites us to explore the potential of these photographs beyond the colonial intentions with which they were taken.
-Through conversations with other artists and researchers we will discuss if and how we can enable these different meanings.
-We aim to look for strategies to rethink, reframe and rework these photographs in order to imagine decolonial futures.
+In this roundtable discussion Anne Vera Veen invited us to explore the potential of these photographs beyond the colonial intentions with which they were taken.
+Through conversations with other artists and researchers we discussed if and how we can enable these different meanings.
+We aimed to look for strategies to rethink, reframe and rework these photographs in order to imagine decolonial futures.

 Anne Vera Veen is a student of Visual Anthropology at Leiden University.
 For her masters project, she worked with an archival collection of photographs that was made in an indigenous Kari’na village in Suriname in the 1950s.
 Through a visual repatriation of the photographs to the source community in Corneliskondre, she started a conversation with the (descendants of) the people who are depicted on the photographs.
 As such, she explored the potential alternative narratives and meanings of the archival photographs.
 In Corneliskondre, a photographic museum with the archival as well as new photographs was collaboratively set up.
 Back in the Netherlands Anne Vera is developing a multimodal exhibition about this research, which questions the practice of archiving and analysing photographs and invites the audience to see, hear, smell and feel different perspectives on the past.

 Artists and Archivists is a series initiated by ARIAS, with the aim to engage artists, archivists and other researchers in a dialogue on their research approaches, methods and results.
 At these meetups, researchers share mutual interests, for example in experimental ways of questioning and researching archival and data collections, data visualization, digital humanities, sonic archiving and archival activism.